 This means that you won’t feel like heading out to the gym.
 You may find it difficult to even make good choices in food.
 You have no energy.
 Energy production requires water.
-Your body is a machine, whose fuel is proper hydration and enough water.
+Your body is a machine, whose fuel is proper hydration and the right nutrition.

 Drinking enough water is essential for an optimized metabolism and for weight loss.
 Research published in The Journal of Endocrinology Clinical and Metabolism found that drinking water increased metabolism by 30% within 10 minutes after drinking and reached the maximum after 30-40 minutes.

 Try drinking cold water.
-The body then uses more energy to warm the water and results in more energy expenditure and weight loss.
+The body then uses more energy to warm the water which results in more energy expenditure and weight loss.

 Also, if you drink water before you eat, you won’t eat as much, as this makes you full sooner, thereby cutting some calories consumption and will help you lose weight.